UCSD-ECEMAE-148/Markdown-Instructions/50-Virtual Machine with DonkeyCar AI Simulator/Donkeysim on an ARM Chip Mac.md

 1. Download miniconda from [https://conda-forge.org/download/](https://conda-forge.org/download/), and run the bash script to install it.
 You can open your terminal app, and ```cd Downloads``` and then ```bash Miniforge3-MACOSX-arm64.sh```
 2. Follow all the prompts the script provides
 3. Once the script is installed, it will ask if you want to automatically start conda by default.
-I suggest putting no, but then note you will have to run the command ```eval "$(/Users/Alexander/miniforge3/bin/conda shell.zsh hook)"``` every time you start the terminal.
+I suggest putting no, but then note you will have to run the command ```eval "$(/Users/YOUR_USER/miniforge3/bin/conda shell.zsh hook)"``` to start conda every time you start the terminal.
+The terminal should tell you the proper path.
 4. Restart your computer to get the install to complete.
 Then open the terminal, and start conda with the command above.
 6. ```conda create -n donkey python=3.11```
 7. ```conda activate donkey```